-For people coming into this Messianic and Hebrew Roots walk, it is very much a circumcision.
+For people coming into this Hebraic walk of faith, it is very much a circumcision.
 After all, it is a covenant.
 There is overwhelming joy in discovering the ways of Yahweh and the true character of Yeshua (Jesus), the Living Torah.
 However, there is also some pain as our old ways, including many of our old celebrations and observances, are cut off.
 Those of us who have been in this movement for a while sometimes forget the initial struggle and the pain of this “circumcision.”

 This is not the time, while new people are still experiencing the agony of the “circumcision,” to attack, wound and kill our brothers and sisters over the infusion of paganism into this season.
 Actually there is never a time for that, but in our zeal we sometimes are way too harsh on those just coming into this understanding.
 Yeshua was harsh on those who should have known better (remember the cleansings of the Temple) and yet showed immense compassion to those who were sincerely turning from their sin and beginning to follow him.